DRIVE:

 OVERVIEW

-This loop drive has one of the greatest diversities of physical landscapes and vegetative communities of any drive in the East Mojave Desert.
-The drive enters the heart of the rugged Castle Mountains through an area that boasts unbroken natural landscapes, Joshua tree forests, rare desert grasslands, mesquite/willow washes, unusual volcanic formations, variety of cacti, and rich human history.
-The area is known for its desert grasslands, including sprawling swathes of galleta grasses beneath majestically large Joshua trees.
-The Castle Mountains provides a critical linkage for plants, animals, and water between two mountain ranges, the New York Mountains to the northwest and the Piute Mountains to the southeast.
-The remoteness of this drive offers visitors the chance to experience the solitude of the desert and its increasingly rare natural soundscapes.
+The 16-mile Castle Mountains Backcountry Scenic Loop Drive has one of the greatest diversities of physical landscapes and vegetative communities of any drive in the East Mojave Desert.
+The Scenic Drive enters the heart of the rugged Castle Mountains through an area that boasts unbroken natural landscapes, Joshua tree forests, rare desert grasslands, mesquite-willow washes, unusual volcanic formations, a variety of cacti, and rich human history.
+The area is known for its desert grasslands, including sprawling swathes of big galleta grass beneath majestically large Joshua trees.
+The Castle Mountains provide a critical linkage for plants, animals, and water between two mountain ranges, the New York Mountains to the northwest and the Piute Mountains to the southeast.
+The remoteness of this drive offers visitors the chance to experience the solitude of the desert and increasingly rare natural soundscapes.
 Formed of early Proterozoic gneiss and foliated granites overlain with deep volcanic deposits. the Castle Mountains rise to a height of over 5,500 feet, presenting a picturesque skyline along the route.
-As the drive leaves the mountain landscape on the second half of the route, you are traversing gentle bajada slopes with critical desert tortoise habitat and sweeping vistas in all directions.
+As the Scenic Drive leaves the mountain landscape on the second half of the route, you are traversing gentle bajada slopes with critical habitat for the desert tortoise and sweeping vistas in all directions.

 ROUTE DETAILS: